yogeshxd/FraudBlock/README.md

 ```
 npm run dev
 ```
-7. Login to metamask ,and connect the added account to local blockchain (i.e.localhost:3000)
+7. Login to metamask ,and connect the added account to local blockchain manually (i.e.localhost:3000)
 8. Interact with website